Lagos,Nigeria

 About the Book: When an honest post office worker, Bakar, realises that he is in debt because he has been financing the extravagant needs of his circle of family and friends, he steals money from his employer and ends up in prison for misappropriation of funds.
 He is then abandoned by all those who had profited from his extravagance and so Bakar decides to get his revenge.

-48. Men of the Southmen of the south
+48. Men of the South

 About the Author: Zukiswa Wanner is a South African journalist and novelist.
 Here debut novel, The Madams, was shortlisted for the K. Sello Duiker Award in 2007 and in April 2014 Wanner was named on the Hay Festival’s Africa39 list of 39 sub-Saharan African writers under the age of 40 with potential to define trends in African literature.